-- Work with CEWD members to identify solid methods/strategies to improve retention and publish applicable tools, resources, and best practices.
+- Work with CEWD members to identify solid methods/strategies to improve retention and analyze the financial impact of increased non-retirement attrition.

-- Communicate the Measuring Performance model and convene a task force led by the Executive Council to pilot the measures.
+- Communicate the Measuring Performance model and results.

 Career Awareness – Build awareness of high-skilled positions in the energy industry.

 - Develop a focused Get Into Energy awareness campaign for girls and women, including an “I Got Into Energy” social media campaign that highlights women in the industry.